In addition to being based on source code of this popular SSH client, WinSCP can also share site settings with it.

 To open session in PuTTY, instead of WinSCP, use Manage > Open in PuTTY command on Login dialog.

-If you want to configure your own options, you can save PuTTY site settings with the same name as a WinSCP site.
+If you want to configure your own session-specific options, you can save PuTTY site settings with the same name as a WinSCP site.
 WinSCP will then instruct PuTTY to open that session (It will not export any settings, nor connection options).

 If WinSCP cannot find the PuTTY executable in the default path (particularly when you are using derived version of PuTTY) you can specify the path in preferences.
 Optionally you can also instruct WinSCP to send a session password (if known) to PuTTY.
 However a better approach would be to use public key authentication together with Pageant.

 WinSCP registers to handle